-Deeply unsympathetic view of mid-twentieth century Paris, with touches of Céline and Genet.
-Debauchery, entrapment, hollowness and crime.
-Subtle tonal shifts within a compact narrative result in a more grounded version of nouvelle vague, far removed from Godard's meta wankery.
+Deeply unsympathetic view of mid-twentieth century Paris life, with touches of Céline and Genet.
+Debauchery, entrapment, hollowness and explosive anger.
+Subtle tonal shifts (including tongue-in-cheek comic moments) within a compact narrative result in a more grounded version of nouvelle vague, far removed from Godard's meta wankery.

 Un interesante retrato sobre las relaciones amorosas de un grupo de mujeres en su mayoría de una misma generación.
 Y no necesariamente por al final, Chabrol teje una especie de romanticismo decadente mediante las relaciones que van teniendo las mujeres que se cruzan con una masculinidad egoísta producto de la rutina, los prejuicios.
 Todas están al margen de sus propias fantasías.
 Lo final, es escalofriante.